Main Content

 ADMISSION REQUIREMENTS

 To declare a Law and Policy minor, you must have earned a minimum of 45 credits and declared a major.
-Declare the minor by completing the Request to Declare/Change a Major or Minor form and submitting it to the Office of the Registrar.
+Declare the minor by reaching out to your major advisor.

 DEGREE REQUIREMENTS